michelled/weavly.org/src/activities/travelling-to-the-moon.md

 ---
-title: Travelling to the moon
+title: "Mission: Travelling to the moon"
 type: On-Screen
-experience: No Coding Experience
+experience: Unplugged Coding Experience
-subject: Drawings
+subject: Games
+relatedActivities:
+  - "Mission: Visiting Animals"
+  - "Mission: Hunting the sunken treasure"
-description: This activities challenges learners to build a sequence to reach the moon.
+description: This activity challenges learners to build a sequence to complete a mission.
-whatYouNeed: |-
+whatYouNeed: >-
   ### Tools

   Computer with internet

   ### Skills

-  N/A
+  Basic understanding of sequencing vocabulary, directions, and understanding of the selected coding environment

   ### Environment

-  Any
+  Weavly coding environment

   ### Support

-  Depends on the learner, could be independent or require assistance
+  Adult moderator and one or more players
 books:
   - title: How to Catch a Unicorn
     author: Adam Wallace
     coverImage: /assets/media/how-to-catch-a-unicorn.jpg
+    link: /learn/resources/picture-book-list/
 ---
-## Objectives

-* Building a sequence to achieve a goal

 ## Description

-In this activity, learners try to build a simple sequence to move on a straight path between point A and point B. This activity will help learners to explore the C2LC coding environment and try different action blocks.
+In this activity, learners try to build a simple sequence to move on a straight path between point A and point B. This activity will help learners to explore the Weavly coding environment and try different action blocks.

 Activity: \[link]